-Today, I’m sharing my Easy Overnight Oats recipe – the basic recipe that can be a base for countless toppings and flavor combinations!
-With an option in the recipe card for turning this single serving into a 4-Day Breakfast Meal Prep!
+Today, I'm sharing my Easy Overnight Oats recipe - the basic recipe that can be a base for countless toppings and flavor combinations!
+Super versatile and swap friendly!

 I’ve sung the praises of overnight oats many times before, and made them more times than I can count.
-Their convenience and versatility makes them a super easy (and totally addicting) breakfast option.
-Especially, if (like me) you enjoy the convenience of a recipe you can make in advance and devour all week long.
+Their convenience and versatility makes them a great breakfast option that you can prep days in advance.

-You mix up the ingredients, let them sit in the fridge, and voila – in the morning you have a sweet custard-like breakfast flecked with softened, fiber-rich oats.
-No cooking needed.
+You mix up the ingredients, let them sit in the fridge, and you're done.
+No cooking needed!
 Quick and easy to assemble with a great balance of protein, slow-digesting carbohydrates, and healthy fats all in one dish.

 - Chunky Monkey – Banana slices, cashew butter, mini chocolate chips, cinnamon